justpiyoosh/EMS_Backend/README.md

-# Users can then install all the necessary packages with install -r:
+# Users can  install all the necessary packages with this command:

 python -m pip install -r requirements.txt